wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 * Key_LayeredKeysArray
 * Code_LayeredScSc
 * Code_LayeredCodeSc
-* Code_LayeredCodeCode

 The basic LayerState provided by the keybrd library is sufficient for implementing ordinary layer schemes.
-For experimental layer schemes, you would need to create a custom LayerState class, and possibly Key_Layer and Key_Layered custom layer classes as well.
+For experimental layer schemes, you would need to create a custom LayerState class, and possibly custom Code_Layer and Key_Layered classes as well.

 Single-layer Codes
 ------------------